UAS Drone Program

 Drone Flight History Maps:

-We are in the process of developing a comprehensive public-facing webpage that will provide detailed information about every drone flight conducted by our department.
-This initiative aims to enhance transparency and keep our community informed about our drone operations.
-Visitors to the webpage will find data on flight dates, purposes, locations, and flight routes.
-Our goal is to ensure that the public has easy access to accurate and timely information, fostering trust and accountability in our drone program.
+We have launched a public-facing webpage that provides detailed information about every public drone flight conducted by our department.
+This initiative enhances transparency and keeps our community informed about our drone operations.
+Visitors to the webpage can access data on flight dates, purposes, locations, and flight routes.
+Our goal is to ensure the public has easy access to accurate and timely information, fostering trust and accountability in our drone program.

 Guidelines: